Light Ion Guide

 Mobile section is up and Si detector is in position to monitor the production of radioactive ions

 The table below is a list of our developed radioactive beams.
-We developed other beams not listed here, but their production, for the moment, is low make them too difficult to re-accelerate.
+We developed other beams not listed here, but their production, for the moment, is low, which makes them too difficult to re-accelerate.

 Target